RoboCupAtHomeJP/Rule2020/rules/videoandtdp.md

 - the relevant scientific contributions and publications, and
 - the contributions to the RoboCup@Home league.

+# Submission of the Technical Video and Team Desciription Paper
-Please submit the Technical Video Challenge and Team Description Paper by the following link.
+Please submit the Technical Video and Team Description Paper by the following link.

 https://cn.robocupathomeedu.org/submission/

-Due of Technical Video Challenge and Team Description Paper Submission: **Dec 16, 2020**
+Due of Technical Video and Team Description Paper Submission: **Dec 16, 2020**

 Materials
 - Technical Video: Video showing the best robot performance.